ivanhofer/typesafe-i18n/README.md

 const detectedLocale = detectLocale(fallbackLocale, availableLocales, localStorageDetector)
 ```

-The default item-key is `'locale'`, but you can change it by using the `initLocalStorageDetector` function:
+The default item-key is `'lang'`, but you can change it by using the `initLocalStorageDetector` function:

 ```typescript
 import { detectLocale, initLocalStorageDetector } from 'typesafe-i18n/detectors'